-E-commerce involves the use of sophisticated software packages and is founded on the knowledge that individual customers and business customers have access to computer.
-Again, there is a serious limitation in this regard in developing countries where the majority of businesses, especially small-scale ones, and the vast majority of shoppers, including the so-called elite either does not have access to computers both at home and at work.
+E-commerce involves the use of sophisticated software packages and is founded on the knowledge that individual customers and business customers have access to a computer.
+Again, there is a serious limitation in this regard in developing countries where the majority of businesses, especially small-scale ones, and the vast majority of shoppers, including the so-called elite, either do not have access to computers both at home and at work.
 Worse still, many are not computer literate.

-A final obstacle to e-commerce in Nigeria is die high incidence of fraud and the consequent lack of trust between businesses and their customers.
+A final obstacle to e-commerce in Nigeria is the dying high incidence of fraud and the consequent lack of trust between businesses and their customers.